-Short walk from the B&B to the stylish country town of Milton with heritage buildings the setting for alfresco cafés, fine-dining restaurants, pubs, a tapas bar and gourmet delis.
-Boutique shops for clothing, gift and homewares; antiques, collectibles and 20th Century design; art galleries and exhibitions and the famous Milton Theatre.
-Milton's Cultural Centre features an eclectic display of art, furniture, glass art and sculptures all crafted by local artists.
+Walk to the stylish country town of Milton with heritage buildings the setting for alfresco cafés, fine-dining restaurants, pubs, tapas bar and delis.
+Boutique shops for clothing, gift and homewares; antiques, collectibles and 20th Century design; art galleries and exhibitions.
+Milton's Cultural Centre features an eclectic display of art, retro furniture, glass art and sculptures all crafted by local artists.

 Milton est.1860s is heritage listed by the National Trust, along with many of its buildings, including the Town Hall c1871 (now library) Court House c1877 and Post Office c1878, original workers' cottages built in the 1870's, the Wesleyan Stone Church c1883 in Wason Street, and outlaying farm houses.

 Short drive to Mollymook and Narrawallee beaches..swimming, snorkelling, diving, surfing and paddleboarding.
 Trails cover 40 kms of coastline walks from Lake Conjola to Merry Beach.
 Conjola National Park reaches north from Milton along the coast to Sussex Inlet and covers an area of over 11,000 hectares.
 Large areas of woodland and heath have masses of wildflowers in spring, the park has an abundance of picnic areas, walking tracks and some of Australia's best beaches.